 A national honorary for junior and senior students which recognizes and selects students based upon their accomplishments in the areas of leadership, character, scholarship and service to the university and community.

-The Mount Union Bowling Club is a club-sport which exists to provide students with the opportunity to bowl in a competitive environment.
+The Mount Union Bowling Club is a club sport which exists to provide students the opportunity to bowl in a competitive environment.
 Membership is open to all who are interested in Bowling by contacting the president and/or the Office of Recreation and Wellness.

 The Calliope is the University’s literary and art magazine with the purpose of encouraging artistic expression in literature and visual arts.
 Contributions are accepted from all members of the Mount Union community.
 Selections are chosen by an editorial staff and published in an annual magazine with support from professional judges in each category.
 The Calliope is an amazing opportunity for any artist or author to shine.

-Choosing Healthy Options in Celebration of Educational Success (CHOICES)
+CHOICES (Choosing Healthy Options in Celebration of Educational Success)

-CHOICES’ mission is to promote wellness, advocate responsible decision making, raise student awareness regarding healthy lifestyles and collaborate with other student organizations.
+The mission of CHOICES is to promote wellness, advocate responsible decision-making, raise student awareness regarding healthy lifestyles, and collaborate with other student organizations.
 Membership is open to all interested students.

 Open to all students, this group is interested in furthering the principles and ideas of the Republican Party.